The Law of Uniform Connectedness

 To effectively apply the law of uniform connectedness in UX design, consider the following best practices and tips:

 It’s vital to know the target audience, including their needs, pain points and other aspects that have a bearing on the problem and a potential solution.
-Designers should get to know a wide range of attributes and use tools such as user personas, user flows and customer journey maps to make the best of the UI and UX design work they will produce.
-Questions to ask include: What are the user interactions like for each task they must take towards completing their goal?
+Designers should get to know a wide range of attributes and use tools such as user personas, user flows and customer journey maps to make the best of the UI and UX design work they’ll produce.
+Questions to ask include these: What are the user interactions like for each task they must take towards completing their goal?
 Only through envisioning and accounting for these considerations can designers iterate towards truly user-centered designs.

 Watch this video to understand user research’s bearing on how an interface can communicate best with a target audience.